TheDiyDude/irl-overlay/README.md

 ---

-## Bonus: Setting up Traccar with Docker
+## If not already installed: Setting up Traccar with Docker

 If you don't have a Traccar server running yet, the quickest and cleanest way to deploy one is using Docker.